Migrating From .NET Framework

 cTrader desktop migrated from .NET framework to .NET 6 in version 4.2.
 This resulted in a number of significant changes to the UI and how cBots/indicators are compiled and built.

-After migration, cTrader Automate now uses separate child processes for indicators/cBots.
-IT also uses a dedicated Nuget package for building
+After migration, cTrader now uses separate child processes for indicators/cBots.
+It also uses a dedicated Nuget package for building

 That said, new releases of cTrader are backwards compatible with code written before the migration.
 Apart from a few exceptions, you can freely use indicators/cBots that were built in older versions of cTrader.